tartan-ishan/coding-challenge/README.md

 2. For each Q/A pair, an LLM judge scores the system answer against the ideal answer on three axes (1–10):
    - **Completeness** — does it cover the key facts from the ideal answer?
    - **Accuracy** — are all stated claims factually correct per the ideal?
-   - **Phrasing** — does it handle partial information gracefully (stating what is and isn't documented) rather than refusing outright?
+   - **Phrasing** — is the answer clear and concise?
+Key facts should be delivered directly with gaps noted inline; concise answers that cover the facts score as well as or better than longer ones.
 3. Prints per-question results with scores and one-line reasoning, then a summary.
 4. Saves full results (scores + reasoning) to `sample_docs/eval_results.json`.
 5. Exits `0` if the overall average score across all axes and questions is ≥ 5/10, else `1`.